|| Print ||

-“I’m taking my marketing savvy and applying it to a place that’s probably one of the stalest, most boring and mundane places on the globe,” Taylor says.
-The industrial-cleaning sector is worth $13 billion, he claims.
+“I’m taking my marketing savvy and applying it to a place that’s probably one of the stalest, most boring and mundane places on the globe,” says Taylor, noting the industrial-cleaning sector is worth $13 billion.
 "We want to be the Whole Foods for industry.
 This is going to be huge.
 It’s bigger than anything I’ve ever done.”

-“We discovered chemicals were the last elephant in the room when it came to sustainability," Taylor says.
-People wax enthusiastic about composting and riding bikes — "but no one is talking about the tons of toxic chemicals being used.
-The more we started learning, the more excited we got, because there’s a huge void.”
+“We discovered chemicals were the last elephant in the room when it came to sustainability," says Taylor.
+Green enthusiasts like to talk about composting and riding bikes, he adds.
+"But no one is talking about the tons of toxic chemicals being used.
+And the more we started learning, the more excited we got, because there’s a huge void.”

-Green Endeavor doesn't manufacture green cleaners; instead, the company sources products from around the country, then consults with clients to find the best application.
+Green Endeavor doesn't make green cleaners.
+Instead, Taylor and his team source eco-friendly products from around the country, then consult with clients to find the best application.

-It's no easy task, Taylor says.
-Market demand has fueled huge demand for eco-friendly household cleaners.
-Not so in the industrial sector, where manufacturers still rely on toxic chemicals to clean equipment, and employees charged with buying supplies are often suspicious of solutions with green claims.
+It's no easy task.
+Over the past decade, consumer demand has fueled tremendous growth in the green household products market.
+Not so in the industrial arena.
+Most manufacturers still rely on toxic chemicals to clean equipment, Taylor says, and employees charged with purchasing supplies are often suspicious of solutions bearing environmental claims.

-Tracking down sustainable alternatives is another challenge.
-Small batch chemists might create a low-impact industrial strength cleaner for a single purpose — soot removal, for example.
-But such products are rarely used for other applications.
+Another problem is actually locating the industrial-strength, natural cleaners.
+Such products are typically created by small batch chemists for a single purpose — soot removal, for example.
+But they are rarely used for other applications.

-"These guys will invent a really cool formula that will have zero, if any, impact on the environment,” Taylor explains.
+"These guys will invent a really cool formula that will have zero, if any, impact on the environment," says Taylor.
 “But chemists aren't marketers.
 They’re happy working out of some obscure office in some obscure town making a couple hundred grand selling to some niche business.”

-Taylor is filling the marketing gap; to legitimize the operation, he's also brought scientists on board.
-"These are people who are actually smart.
-I'm just a knucklehead entrepreneur.”
-The heavy hitters include chemist Mitch Tracy, Green Endeavor’s technical director, and Jim Hutchison, a University of Oregon chemistry professor who is affiliated with the university’s nationally regarded green-chemistry programs.
+From his office in the former TAOW headquarters — a loft in Northwest Portland’s industrial district — Taylor is filling the marketing gap.
+His six-person team also includes representation from the scientific community: "people who are actually smart, who can legitimize what we're doing.
+I'm just a knucklehead entrepreneur."
+Weighing in as the heavy hitters are chemist Mitch Tracy, the company's technical director, and Jim Hutchison, a University of Oregon chemistry professor affiliated with the university’s nationally regarded green-chemistry programs.

-Green Endeavor’s biggest challenge is avoiding “regrettable substitution," says Hutchison, the team's informal advisor.
-The recipes for most cleaning products are proprietary, so it’s difficult to figure out "what the heck's in them."
-To ensure the alternatives are actually better for human health and the environment, Hutchison says, Green Endeavor needs to develop an evaluation process based on "clear and defensible data.
+Green Endeavor’s biggest challenge is avoiding “regrettable substitution," says Hutchison, who is acting as an informal advisor and critic.
+Hutchison says the recipes for many cleaning products are proprietary, making it difficult to figure out "what the heck's in them."
+To ensure the sustainable alternatives are actually better for human health and the environment, Green Endeavor needs to develop an evaluation process based on "clear and defensible data."